Endowments provide income forever for your church or a ministry you want to support.

 - Endowments are permanent funds established from irrevocable gifts.

 - The Foundation’s oldest endowment was established in 1821 and still provides funds today.

 - Endowments need no more maintenance or work from donors once they are established.

 Establish an endowment fund to make an expression of your faith that will provide a perpetual stream of support for your congregation or chosen ministry today, tomorrow and well into the future.

-Elias Boudinot, a signer of the Declaration of Independence, created the Foundation’s first endowment in 1821 – and it still provides funds for ministry!
+Elias Boudinot created the Foundation's first endowment in 1821 – and it still provides funds for ministry!
 Today, the Presbyterian Foundation manages more than 7,000 endowment funds for the benefit of congregations and Presbyterian-related ministries such as seminaries, children’s homes, camps and conference centers and foreign mission projects.